Releans/angular-client-sdk/README.md

 ```

 ### 9. Consuming the SDK
-In order to use the generated SDK's modules, controllers and factories, the project needs to be added as a dependency in your angular app's module.
+In order to use the Releans SDK's modules, controllers and factories, the project needs to be added as a dependency in your angular app's module.
 This will be done inside the `app.js` file.
 Add the dependency like this:

 ```js
 var app = angular.module('myApp', ['Releans']);
 ```
 At this point, the SDK has been successfully included in your project.
-Further steps include using a service/factory from the generated SDK.
+Further steps include using a service/factory from the Releans SDK.
 To see working example of this, please head on [over here](#list-of-controllers) and choose any class to see its functions and example usage.

 ### 10. Running The App
 To run the app, simply open up the `index.html` file in a browser.